-OK, you don't have to arm it with ice if you'd prefer not to.
+Sure, you don't have to arm it with ice if you'd prefer not to.
 But in particularly hot weather, it's the perfect choice.
 Especially thanks to its impressive range.
 Capable of firing up to 38ft, you can stay in the shade while sniping opponents.
 Nobody is safe from its wrath.

-Fortnite and Super Soakers are a match made in heaven, and this is arguably one of the best water guns of the bunch.
+Fortnite and Super Soakers are a match made in heaven, so this is arguably one of the best water guns of the bunch.
 Combining the video game's distinctive look with an ability to drench your friends, it's sure to go down very well for fans of the series.

 The firing mechanism also ties into its identity as a shotgun - the TS-R is pump-operated.
-This does make it a little trickier to use for small children (and I'm disappointed that the trigger is fake), but it is pretty satisfying nonetheless.
+This does make it a little trickier to use for small children (and we're disappointed that the trigger is fake), but it is pretty satisfying nonetheless.

 If you're looking for the best water gun that balances price with power, the Super Soaker Hydra (opens in new tab) is a front-runner with few rivals.
 Thanks to a handle pump that unleashes a deluge of water, it'll completely drench opponents in no time at all.
 Although it'll get through its 65 fl oz (1.9L) tank faster than you'd expect, there aren't many alternatives within the same price range that can challenge it.

 More premium options offer an even stronger performance.
 We've yet to go hands-on with it, but the SpyraTwo has been making waves in recent years (quite literally).
 Indeed, the company claims that it is the "world's strongest water gun".
 This is thanks to an electric pump that fires pellets of water rather than the usual stream.